Universal descriptions of chemical freeze-out based on pressure and specific heat: Results

 The thermal fireball created due to heavy ion collision expands and cools.
 At the initial stage, a large number of particles are produced due to deposition of a huge amount of energy in the core of the collision.
 At this stage, particles collide mostly inelastically.
-After some time inelastic collisions among the particles stop and hence particle yields or ratios get fixed.
+After some time inelastic collisions among the particles stop and hence hadronic yields or ratios get fixed.
 This stage is called chemical freeze-out.
-It is already mentioned in the Sec. \ref{sec:Intro} that, from the experimental information about particle ratios or particle yields chemical freeze-out parameters can be calculated phenomenologically \cite{Cleymans:2005xv,Xu:2001zj,Becattini:2005xt,Andronic:2005yp,Andronic:2009jd, Karsch:2010ck,Chatterjee:2015fua}.
+It is already mentioned in the Sec. \ref{sec:Intro} that, from the experimental information about hadronic ratios or hadronic yields chemical freeze-out parameters can be calculated phenomenologically ~\cite{Cleymans:2005xv,Xu:2001zj,Becattini:2005xt,Andronic:2005yp,Andronic:2009jd, Karsch:2010ck,Chatterjee:2015fua}.
 Although, all those calculations ignored any dynamics of the system.
-Chemical freeze-out parameters can also be calculated phenomenologically from experimental data of fluctuations \cite{Alba:2014eba,Adak:2016jtk}.
-There are several universal chemical freeze-out descriptions in the existing literature which give quite satisfactory descriptions of the particle multiplicities measured in heavy-ion collisions.
-These universal chemical freeze-out properties include $\varepsilon/n=1 $ GeV~\cite{Cleymans:1998fq,Cleymans:2005xv}, $s/T^3=7$~\cite{Tawfik:2004vv}, $n_B + n_{\bar{B}} = 0.12$ fm$^{-3}$~\cite{BraunMunzinger:2001mh}, $(\varepsilon-3P)/T^4 = 7/2$ \cite{Tawfik:2013eua} etc., where $s$ is the entropy density, $n_B$ is the baryon density and $n_{\bar{B}}$ is the anti-baryon density.
+Chemical freeze-out parameters can also be calculated phenomenologically from experimental data of fluctuations ~\cite{Alba:2014eba,Adak:2016jtk}.
+There are several universal chemical freeze-out descriptions in the existing literature which give quite satisfactory descriptions of the hadronic multiplicities measured in heavy-ion collisions.
+These universal chemical freeze-out properties include $\varepsilon/n=1 $ GeV~~\cite{Cleymans:1998fq,Cleymans:2005xv}, $s/T^3=7$~~\cite{Tawfik:2004vv}, $n_B + n_{\bar{B}} = 0.12$ fm$^{-3}$~~\cite{BraunMunzinger:2001mh}, $(\varepsilon-3P)/T^4 = 7/2$ ~\cite{Tawfik:2013eua} etc., where $n_B$ is the baryon density and $n_{\bar{B}}$ is the anti-baryon density.
 In this paper, two more universal descriptions of chemical freeze-out have been proposed, namely $P/T^4 \simeq 0.88$ and $C_V/T^3 \simeq 47$.
-Figure \ref{fig:freezeout_line_P} shows chemical freeze-out parameters in ($T, \mu_B$) plane calculated in HRG model by different groups \cite{Andronic:2005yp, Cleymans:2005xv, Chatterjee:2015fua,Alba:2014eba,Adak:2016jtk} along with the line of $P/T^4= 0.88$.
-Different symbols with error bars represent phenomenologically calculated chemical freeze-out parameters from experimental data at different $\sqrt{s_{NN}}$ ranging from a couple of GeV at SIS up to several TeV at LHC.
-The black dashed line in the Fig. \ref{fig:freezeout_line_P} shows line of $P/T^4= 0.88$ in ($T, \mu_B$) plane calculated in the ideal HRG model in this present work.
-It can be seen that this constant normalised pressure can reproduce chemical freeze-out parameters at various $\sqrt{s_{NN}}$ in ($T, \mu_B$) plane.
-Similarly, $C_V/T^3= 47$ calculated in the ideal HRG model reproduces very well the chemical freeze-out diagram as can be seen from the Fig.\ref{fig:freezeout_line_cv_P}.
-Further, it is observed that $\varepsilon/n = 1 $ GeV, $s/T^4= 6.4$, $n_B + n_{\bar{B}} = 0.1$ fm$^{-3}$ and $(\varepsilon-3P)/T^4 = 2.9$ etc. calculated in the ideal HRG model can also describe chemical freeze-out diagram.
-Hence this present work is consistent with the previous works related to universal chemical freeze-out descriptions \cite{Cleymans:1998fq,Cleymans:2005xv,Tawfik:2004vv,BraunMunzinger:2001mh,Tawfik:2013eua}.
-It is worth mentioning that conservation laws given in Eqs. \ref{eq:ns}- \ref{eq:nbq} have been incorporated during calculations of different observables in ($T, \mu_B$) plane.